Enemies of Reality: Background

 Enemies of Reality was written and recorded during a time of personal and professional tumult for the members of Nevermore.
 Warrel Dane attributes the sound of the album to the challenges that the band members faced during this period: "Enemies Of Reality was a difficult album to make.
 We were all going through a difficult time in our lives.
 We were all really fucking angry people, and I think that kind of shows on that album."

 Among the professional challenges that the band faced was that Enemies of Reality was the final album in the band's inaugural recording contract with Century Media.
 This interfered with the album's creation in an audible way, with the recording budget for Enemies of Reality becoming an aspect of the negotiations.
 However, Dane's description of the situation indicates that both band and label were tough in their negotiating positions:

 Basically, they [Century Media] wanted us to re-sign and do a new contract before our old one was done and we didn't want to do that.
 We wanted to fulfil our original contract and then go on from there because there were a number of labels that were interested in working with us. [...]
 We were playing hardball back and forth with the label and that's why that record ... it was a difficult period for us.
 We were all pretty pissed off and angry and that shows in the music.
 Our budget got slashed for that record just because of the fact that we had not re-signed.
-I think it came down to "Well, re-sign now or this is your budget because that's what is says in your contract."
+I think it came down to "Well, re-sign now or this is your budget because that's what it says in your contract."
 You can't argue with that.
 We didn't re-sign.
 We didn't buckle under and I think it paid off in the end because we got what we wanted [for our next contract].
 We got everything that we wanted in our new record deal ... everything that we've worked ten fucking years for and deserve, we got.
 We learned how to play the game and we played it very well.